India's 4 labor laws: How to stay compliant

 "*" indicates required fields

-4 New National Labour Codes in India
+4 National labor codes in India

-The 29 old labour codes not only made HR policies unnecessarily complicated for companies, they were also very outdated.
+The 29 old labor codes not only made HR policies unnecessarily complicated for companies, they were also very outdated.
 For example, one of the laws had not been updated since 1926.
-The four new ‘labour codes’ focus on employment, social security, wages, industrial disputes and other relevant matters relating to labour and employment.
+The four new ‘labor codes’ focus on employment, social security, wages, industrial disputes and other relevant matters relating to labor and employment.
 In many cases, the number of regulations has been reduced and here and there more modern additions have been made.
-However, the fines for non-compliance are higher than before, in some cases up to 20 times higher than under the old legislation.
-All the more reason to make sure you are and remain compliant.

 1. The Code of Wages (Wage Code)